Thursday, November 21, 2024

 Simons, Eric.
 “Land Back: Why Is It Hard to Return Land?”
 Bay Nature, vol. 21, no. 1, Jan.
 2021, pp. 20–26.

-☑️This thorough piece not only catalogs the majority, if not all, examples of Indigenous tribes receiving repatriated land in the San Francisco Bay Area/Santa Cruz Mountains through late 2020, it explains the reasons why repatriating land to Native groups that an owner wants protected as a natural resource is difficult.
-The narrative drive of the article starts in Big Sur with the story of the Adler Ranch acquisition, originally planned to be sold to the U.S. Park Service through the land trust Western Rivers Conservancy, but instead was deeded to the Esselen people.
-Simons writes, "Settlers and displaced natives, a generation of resource extraction, a land trust, and then an end in government ownership: that's how land conservation stories in California usually go" (20), but the Adler Ranch is one example that bucks that trend.
+☑️ This thorough piece not only catalogs the majority, if not all, examples of Indigenous tribes receiving repatriated land in the San Francisco Bay Area/Santa Cruz Mountains through late 2020, it explains the unique challenges tribes face when trying to acquire lands from sellers, even when a seller wants the land protected the way a tribe can protect their ancestral homeland.
+The narrative drive of the article starts in Big Sur with the story of the Adler Ranch acquisition, originally planned to be sold to the U.S. Park Service through the land trust Western Rivers Conservancy, but that instead was deeded to the Esselen people.
+Simons writes, "Settlers and displaced natives, a generation of resource extraction, a land trust, and then an end in government ownership: that's how land conservation stories in California usually go" (20), but the Adler Ranch is one example that bucks that trend, largely because of the acknowledgement that tribes do a better job preventing and controlling forest fires than the Park Service.

-➡️This rich, information-packed piece connects to and fills out the main points of the Reed article in the Humboldt journal and the Simon article in Bay Nature by framing the topics of genocide and land back with the activities of the California Truth and Healing Council.
-In the process, Vulliamy gives the reader a crash course in the history of genocide, slavery, and land dispossession of indigenous Californians through a concise literature review of monographs on the topic.
+☑️ In an update for 2023 on the topics explored by Reed and Simon, Vulliamy frames this piece around the people and activities of the California Truth and Healing Council.
+With a brush both broad and precise, Vulliamy covers the history of genocide, slavery, and land dispossession of indigenous Californians through a concise literature review on monographs on the topic.
 The blockquote from Abby Abinanti at the end sums it up well: "We can't go back to the villages, because the world is too different, but we can go back to the values of the village...
 We can evoke the practices of the village, to create new practices, based on those value systems" (48).

 No comments: